joomla/accessibility/docs/tutorials/understanding-disability.md

 * Schizophrenia
 * many other disorders.

-This group of people uses such assistive technologies as word prediction aids, reading/writing comprehension aids.
+This group of people uses such assistive technologies as word prediction aids and reading/writing comprehension aids.

 ## Statistics disability
 Here are some statistics showing the disability problem.